-3.3 103 - RING NOT CLOSED
+3.3 103 - RING\NOT\CLOSED

-This applies only to GML rings, in CityJSON/OBJ/OFF it is ignored.
+This applies only to GML rings and to JSON-FG, in CityJSON/OBJ/OFF it is ignored.
 The first and last points have to be identical (at the same location).
 This is verified after the points have been merged with the -snap\tol option.